corda/corda-docs-portal/content/en/platform/corda/4.10/community/opentelemetry.md

 There are two ways to make the OpenTelemetry SDK available to the Corda node:

 * Add the file `corda-opentelemetry-driver-%VERSION%.jar` to the `drivers` directory of the Corda node.
-* Start the Corda node with an OpenTelemetry Java agent installed.
+* Start the Corda node with an OpenTelemetry Java agent attached.

 ## Using the OpenTelemetry driver